Angevin Empire: The Anarchy and question of Norman succession

-Geoffrey first sent his wife Matilda alone to Normandy in a diplomatic mission to be recognized Duchess of Normandy and replace Stephen.
+Geoffrey first sent Matilda alone to Normandy in a diplomatic mission to be recognized duchess of Normandy and replace Stephen.
 Geoffrey followed at the head of his army and quickly captured several fortresses in southern Normandy.
 It was then that a noble in Anjou, Robert II of Sablé, rebelled, forcing Geoffrey to withdraw and prevent an attack on his rear.
 When Geoffrey returned to Normandy in September 1136, the region had become plagued with internal, baronial infighting.
 Stephen was not able to travel to Normandy and so the situation remained.
-Geoffrey had found new allies with the Count of Vendôme and, most importantly, William X, Duke of Aquitaine.
-At the head of a new army and ready for conquest, Geoffrey was wounded and was forced to return to Anjou again.
+Geoffrey had found new allies with the count of Vendôme and, most importantly, William X, Duke of Aquitaine.
+However, Geoffrey was wounded and was forced to return to Anjou again.
 Furthermore, an outbreak of dysentery plagued his army.
-Orderic Vitalis stated "the invaders had to run for home leaving a trail of filth behind them".
-Stephen finally arrived in Normandy in 1137 and restored order but had lost much credibility in the eyes of his main supporter, Robert of Gloucester and so Robert changed sides and supported Geoffrey and his half-sister Matilda instead.
-Geoffrey took Caen and Argentan without resistance, but now had to defend Robert's possessions in England against Stephen.
-In 1139, Robert and Matilda crossed the channel and arrived in England while Geoffrey kept the pressure on Normandy.
+Chronicler Orderic Vitalis states "the invaders had to run for home leaving a trail of filth behind them".
+Stephen finally arrived in Normandy in 1137 and restored order but had lost much credibility in the eyes of his main supporter, Robert of Gloucester and so Robert changed sides and supported Geoffrey and Matilda instead.
+Geoffrey took Caen and Argentan without resistance but now had to defend Robert's possessions in England against Stephen.
+In 1139 Robert and Matilda crossed the channel and arrived in England while Geoffrey kept the pressure on Normandy.
 Stephen was captured in February 1141 at the Battle of Lincoln, which prompted the collapse of his authority in both England and Normandy.

-Geoffrey now controlled almost all of Normandy, but no longer had the support of Aquitaine now that William X had been succeeded by his daughter, Eleanor, who had married Louis VII of France in 1137.
+Geoffrey controlled almost all of Normandy but no longer had the support of Aquitaine after William X was succeeded by his daughter Eleanor, who had married Louis VII of France in 1137.
 Louis was not concerned with the events in Normandy and England.
 While Geoffrey consolidated his Norman power, Matilda suffered defeats in England.
-At Winchester, Robert of Gloucester was captured while covering Matilda's retreat so Matilda freed Stephen in exchange for Robert.
+At Winchester, Robert of Gloucester was captured while covering Matilda's retreat, so Matilda freed Stephen in exchange for Robert.

 In 1142, Geoffrey was asked by Matilda for assistance but refused; he had become more interested in Normandy.
 Following the capture of Avranches, Mortain and Cherbourg, Rouen surrendered to him in 1144 and he anointed himself duke of Normandy.
 In exchange for Gisors, he was formally recognised by Louis VII.
-However, Geoffrey still didn't assist Matilda even as she was on the verge of defeat.
+However, Geoffrey still did not assist Matilda even as she was on the verge of defeat.
 Further rebellion occurred in Anjou, including Geoffrey's younger brother, Helie, demanding Maine.
 It was during this period of Angevin unrest that Geoffrey dropped the title of duke of Normandy and formally invested his son Henry as duke in 1150, though both Geoffrey and Matilda would continue to dominate Norman affairs.
 The following six decades of Angevin rule over Normandy would see the establishment of Norman customs and institutions that would last until the French Revolution.